 I picked this shot because I like the way the Bracken fronds have wiped the white spots off a section of the cap.
 The white spots are the remains of a white veil that enclose the mushrooms when they emerge from the soil.

 The Cosmic Photo Challenge this week is Shadows, Shapes and Silhouettes.

 I had lots of ideas for this challenge.
 Then I thought about this photo.
 It’s shot of St James’ Church, Audlem, Cheshire, England silhouetted by the setting sun.

 It was taken in the mid 1980s and sat ignored in my slide files until I started copying them with a digital camera.
 It’s strange, since copying and editing the slide the shot has grown on me.

-Throwback Thursday travels back to Cheshire in the 1980s.
-The juvenile Eurasian Blue Tit is feeding on a Poppy seed head.
+Throwback Thursday travels back to Cheshire, England in the late 1980s.

 This is a European Goldfinch feeding on seeds in a Teasel head.
 The seeds are a popular food source for the birds and the plant is grown to attract them by some people.